-Guiar’s Step-Van didn’t make very good time, even with a Gale Banks twin-turbo 454 shoe-horned into the engine compartment.
-With more than one Coconut-Papaya Surprise under my belt, the effect of riding backwards perched on a tiny jump seat for 150 miles was beginning to manifest itself.
+It was a slow trip in Guiar’s Step-Van, despite the Gale Banks twin-turbo 454 shoe-horned into the engine compartment.
+With more than one Coconut-Papaya Surprise under my belt, the effect of riding backward perched on a tiny jump seat for 150 miles was beginning to manifest itself.

 When we got to the border, the guards took one look at the marlin seats on the roof and waved us through.
 “How much further,” I asked, rousing myself from my stupor.

 “Guiar know,” he said, and rewarded my rise to consciousness with a cloth sack, indicating I put it over my head so I wouldn’t be able to find his “special spot” later on my own.
-I recklessly spurned the sack and turned my attention again to my Dogfisher’s Blue Book.
-Guiar pointed the big van to the side of the road and switched off the ignition.
+I recklessly spurned the sack and turned my attention again to my Dog Fisher’s Blue Book.
+Guiar guided the big van to the side of the road and switched off the ignition.